Pictal Health – Health history visualization service & product

 The business of healthcare is very complicated.
 I put together this stakeholder map to try to visualize the different potential customers for Pictal Health:

 I also put together many business model canvases.
-Here’s one from awhile back:
+Here’s one:

 But I wasn’t satisfied with it; it didn’t give me an easy way of comparing customer segments.
 So I drew this matrix, using size to indicate positive or ‘good.’